-In place of refined sugar Donna uses fresh dates to sweeten this delicious chocolate peanut slice.
+Forget refined sugar!
+Donna uses fresh dates to sweeten this delicious no-bake chocolate peanut slice.

 Line a 10cm x 20cm loaf tin with non-stick baking paper, leaving 4cm of paper overhanging on the long sides (this will help you later!).

 Place the dates, peanut butter and vanilla in a food processor and process for 2–4 minutes or until the mixture turns into a paste.
 You might need to scrape down the sides of the processor with a spatula between pulses, just to make sure everything combines.

 Transfer the date mixture to a big bowl.
 Add the puffed rice and peanuts.
 Mix well with a spatula to combine.

 Press the mixture into the prepared tin, using the back of a spoon to help you smooth it (rub the spoon with a little oil if it’s a bit sticky).
 Pour the melted chocolate over the slice and spread it with the back of the spoon to coat.
 Place in the fridge for 20–30 minutes or until set.